Jennifer Taub

-Jennifer Taub is a law professor, advocate, and commentator focusing on corporate governance, financial market regulation, and white collar crime.
+Jennifer Taub is an American law professor, advocate, and commentator focusing on corporate governance, financial market regulation, and white collar crime.

 Work

 Jennifer Taub is a Law Professor at Western New England University School of Law, where she teaches contracts, corporations, securities regulation, and white collar crime.
 Before WNE, she taught at VLS, and the University of Massachusetts, Amherst in the Isenberg School of Management.
-Taub's research focuses on banking reform, corporate governance, financial market regulation, white collar crime and the 2008 housing Financial Crisis.
+Taub's research focuses on banking reform, corporate governance, financial market regulation, white collar crime and the 2008 financial crisis.

 Taub also worked as a visiting professor at the University of Illinois College of Law in March 2015, a visiting fellow at the Yale School of Management during the 2016 spring semester, and a visiting professor at the University of Connecticut School of Law during the Spring 2019 semester.
 Taub will spend the Fall 2019 semester as a visiting professor at Harvard Law.

 Taub has also worked as an Associate General Counsel for Fidelity Investments.

 Taub has served as a guest commentator on CNN and MSNBC.